mburumaxwell/markdownlayer/packages/markdownlayer/README.md

 - Only NextJs support.
 - No JSON/YAML content as they can be loaded directly into the JS/TS code.
 - Requires ESM because the whole unified/remark/rehype ecosystem moved to ESM-only.

+## Not supported

+- Compiling with turbo including `next dev --turbo`.
+Haven't figured out how to adapt the webpack plugin.